infoactive/data-design/README.md

 4. Get reviewers.
 Go back to your GitHub issue, check with the commenters there, and see who would be willing to review your chapter for content, grammar, and style.
 Add them as contributors on your fork, let them make edits, etc.
 5. Once you all think that the chapter's in a good place, create a pull request back to the main repository.
 That's when we'll go through and do an 'official' edit and suggest any changes we'd like to see before accepting your chapter.
 6. Publish!
 We'll accept your pull request and you'll offically have a chapter in *Data.
 Design.* Congratulate yourself on a job well done and make sure that we didn't forget to add your information to our page of contributors.

+### Rejecting Submissions

+Let's say you go through the whole process of proposing, authoring, editing, and submitting a new chapter and we reject it.
+What happens next?

+Well, that'll depend on your exact situation.
+It might be that we don't think the chapter is written to the standards of the rest of the book.
+If that's the case, revising and resubmitting is nearly always going to be an option.
+See if you can get input from someone whose chapter *has* been accepted; get another couple rounds of edits.
+And then edit it some more for good measure.
+Then go ahead and resubmit and see what happens!

+Alternately, it might end up that the chapter that was proposed and the chapter that was delivered are significantly different&mdash;to the point that your delivered chapter isn't a great fit for the book.
+If that's the case, don't despair: you've still written a great chapter and can publish it on your forked repo.
+We're sorry that it didn't work out, but ask for feedback, see what needs to be changed for it to be accepted as an official edition.

+Or for some entirely other reason that we can't predict, we might reject your chapter.
+If and when this happens, we're sorry.
+(Legitimately, we don't get any sick joy out of this!)
+We try to put quality checks in place to prevent this from happening in the first place, but we can't catch everything.
+Regardless, you're always encouraged to make whatever edits you would like to your forked repository: after all, that sort of personalization and community involvement is why we open sourced this in the first place.

+That said, the best strategy is to just be proactive about your submission: get feedback early and get feedback often.
+This book was written by so many incredibly dedicated individuals, you shouldn't have any difficulty getting good, constructive feedback at every stage of the writing process.
+Take advantage of this.
+Even if we don't end up accepting your chapter, it'll still be something to be proud of having written.

 # Building with Atlas